yukyungkoh/job-postings-data-project/README.md

 # Job Postings Data Project

 This repository contains a collection of Jupyter notebooks and scripts aimed at learning how to apply **natural language processing (NLP)** and **large language models (LLMs)** to extract structured insights from messy, unstructured **job postings**.
-Using a sample of synthetic job posting, the project explores methods for leveraging job posting data to study the labor market.
+Using **synthetic** data, the project explores methods for leveraging job posting data to analyze the labor market.

-**Why Use Synthetic Job Postings?**
+**❓ Why Use Synthetic Job Postings?**

 - Access to real job posting data from platforms like LinkedIn is limited due to licensing restrictions and proprietary constraints.
 - **Synthetic job postings** generated with LLMs offer a practical alternative: they are safe to use, fully customizable, and scalable—making them ideal for experimentation and learning.